urbantrout/docs/en/installation.md

 ## 1. Install Composer

-You can find out if Composer is already installed by opening your terminal and entering one of the following commands:
+You should be running at Composer 1.3.0 or later.
+You can find out which version of Composer you have installed (if any) by opening your terminal running the following command:

-- **macOS/Linux/Unix**

-      which composer

-- **Windows**

-      where composer
+    composer -V

-If that outputs a file path(s), Composer is installed.
-Otherwise you will need to follow Composer’s installation instructions:
+If that outputs an error saying `composer` is “not found” or “not recognized”, then Composer isn’t installed.
+Follow Composer’s instructions to install it:

   - [macOS/Linux/Unix instructions] *(install it globally)*
   - [Windows instructions]

+If it outputs a version number, but it’s less than `1.3.0`, run the following command to update it:

+    composer self-update

 ## 2. Create a New Craft Project